brian-ogilvie/accessibility-article/README.md

     {*/ Etc... */}
 ```

-Now if you followed this solution, you could be forgiven for thinking that accessibility is a giant pain, requiring a lot of extra code.
+This will work, but if you followed this solution, you could be forgiven for thinking that accessibility is a giant pain, requiring a lot of extra code.
 The reason you feel that way is that we picked the wrong tool for the job.
 We've broken the rule in my second bullet point above.
 This element is meant to behave like a button, so let's use a real button.

 ### A Far Better Solution